Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description clearly states the action (signs a message), the resource (with agent wallet), and specific use cases (prove identity, sign agreement).
-Distinguishes from sibling verify_handshake.
+The description clearly states the tool signs a message with the agent wallet, with specific use cases (prove identity, sign agreement).
+This distinguishes it from siblings like verify_handshake.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.